Why It Works

 This classic beef-and-bean chili is loaded with tender ground beef, red kidney beans, and layer upon layer of flavor.
 We didn't cut any corners that mattered, but thanks to the high pressure and temperature of the pressure cooker, we reduced the cooking time significantly.
 For deeper flavor, a tiny dose of coffee, dark chocolate, and splash of fish sauce take this easy yet complex chili to even greater heights.

-- 4 cups cooked and drained red kidney beans or two 15.5-ounce (439g) cans red kidney beans, drained (see note)
+4 cups cooked and drained red kidney beans or two 15.5-ounce (439g) cans red kidney beans, drained (see notes)

-- Sour cream, cilantro leaves, thinly sliced fresh chili or jalapeño, grated cheese, thinly sliced scallions, lime wedges, and more, for serving
+Sour cream, cilantro leaves, thinly sliced fresh chile or jalapeño, grated cheese, thinly sliced scallions, lime wedges, and more, for serving

 Heat oil in pressure cooker over medium-high heat (or, if using electric pressure cooker, using sauté setting), until shimmering.
 Add about 1/4 of the ground beef, stirring occasionally, until very well browned.
 Using a slotted spoon, remove browned beef from cooker and set aside.
 Drain all but 1 tablespoon fat from cooker.

 Add onion and cook, stirring and scraping up any browned bits from bottom of cooker, until lightly golden, about 5 minutes (cooking time will depend heavily on your pressure cooker, especially electric ones where you can't control the heat level).
 Season with salt.
 Stir in garlic, chili powder, onion powder, garlic powder, cumin, and cayenne pepper, and cook, stirring, until fragrant, about 1 minute.
 (Add more oil at any time if cooker seems too dry.)
 Add tomato paste and cook, stirring, until slightly darkened, about 1 minute.